Key takeaways

 Top 5 Repatha alternatives

 The following are some of the most common alternatives to Repatha.
-Remember, all cholesterol-lowering therapies should be adjunct to lifestyle changes and a healthy diet.
+Remember, all cholesterol-lowering therapies should be used in combination with lifestyle changes and an appropriate diet.

-Evkeeza (evinacumab) is a recombinant human monoclonal antibody approved in children and adults as an adjunct to other therapies in familial hypercholesterolemia.
-Evkeeza inhibits lipoprotein lipase and endothelial lipase, which regulate lipid metabolism.
-This results in a reduction of LDL-C and triglycerides.
-This product, like Repatha, is an injection and is only given once monthly.
+This product is an injection that is only given once per month.
 The most common side effects are flu-like symptoms, dizziness, and runny nose.
 Evkeeza does not currently have a generic on the market.
-Evkeeza can only be administered in your provider’s office and be billed by them.
+Evkeeza can only be administered in a provider’s office and be billed by them.
 This can not be purchased directly at the pharmacy for self-administration.

 Natural alternatives to Repatha

-- Other products that may help lower cholesterol include niacin, soy, flaxseed, garlic, green tea, and oat bran.
+- Other supplements that may offer modest cholesterol-lowering effects include soy, green tea, berberine, guggul, and garlic.

 RELATED: 10 natural remedies for high cholesterol